Candy Mountain AVA: Climate

 Candy Mountain lies 4 mi southeast of Red Mountain and borders Goose Gap sharing similar terroir where southwest facing slopes experience warmer temperatures and more sunlight hours than any other part of the Columbia Valley.
 Like Red Mountain, it also has higher winds relative to the surrounding area.
 Temperatures on Red Mountain tend to be hotter during the growing season than those in other areas of the Yakima Valley viticultural area.
 The nighttime temperatures drop considerably, helping to preserve the acid levels within the grape.
 To support this observation, the Red Mountain petition submitted temperature data gathered from weather stations in the Washington Public Agriculture Weather System administered by Washington State University.
-He compared data from the weather stations of Benton City, Sunnyside, Buena, and Gleed, all located in the Yakima Valley viticultural area.
+Data was compared from the Benton City, Sunnyside, Buena, and Gleed weather stations, all located in the Yakima Valley viticultural area.
 The Benton City station is located on Red Mountain within its viticultural area.
 A comparison of average annual air temperatures for the years 1995 through 1999 shows that the Benton City station consistently had the warmest temperatures.
-The average temperature difference between Benton City and Gleed, the coolest site, ranged from 3.92 to 5.61 degrees.
-The petitioner stated that the difference of only a few degrees over the course of a growing season can produce dramatic results on the enological characteristics of wine.
+The average temperature difference between Benton City and Gleed, the coolest site, ranged from 3.92 to 5.61 F. The petitioner stated that the difference of only a few degrees over the course of a growing season can produce dramatic results on the enological characteristics of wine.
 He further stated that Red Mountain is typically the first grape growing area in Washington State to harvest grapes because of its warmer temperatures.
 According to the petitioner, the warmer temperatures also help to produce fully mature, ripe grapes with exceptional balance that differ substantially in quality from those of other growing areas in the state.

 At Benton City, the Yakima River flows past the area and provides a moderating effect on the temperature.
 Cool air from the northern elevations flowing to the lower river valley moves across the hillside vineyards and keeps the grapes from being overheated.
 This constant air movement prevents air settling and frost damage to the grapes.
 The area has a desert climate with average annual rainfall of 5 in.
 During the growing season, daytime temperatures average 90 °F with nighttime temperatures dropping below 50 °F. Vineyards rely on irrigation to supply water to the vines allowing viniters to optimize the growth cycle of their grapevines.
+The USDA plant hardiness zone is 7b.

-Industry
+Viticulture Industry

-Within its 815 acre, the minute AVA began with two producing commercial vineyards, Candy Mountain Vineyard and Kitzke Cellars, which cultivated approximately 54 acre.
-Additionally, Mr. Holtan secured long-term leases from the Washington Department of Natural Resources to cultivate additional 200 acre of vineyards in the AVA.
+The minute 815 acre viticultural area began with two producing commercial vineyards, Candy Mountain Vineyards and Kitzke Cellars cultivating approximately 54 acre.
+Additionally, Mr. Holtan secured long-term leases from the Washington Department of Natural Resources to cultivate additional 200 acre of vineyards.
 A copy of the lease was included in the petition as evidence of Mr. Holtan's intent to grow wine grapes.
-Currently, Kitzke Cellars is the only winery within the AVA, although the petition noted that other Washington wineries source from Candy Mountain grapes.
+Currently, Kitzke Cellars is the only winery in the appellation, although the petition noted that other Washington wineries source from Candy Mountain grapes.